 7. rl.on()

-This method takes an event and a callback to return the output.
-The event can be “line” which will activate when the enter key is pressed, “pause” which is active when input steam is paused, “resume” when it resumes, “SIGINT” when the user presses ctrl + c, and “SIGTSTP” when user press ctrl + z.
+This method takes an event and a callback.
+The event can be “line” which will activate when the enter key is pressed, “pause” which is active when input steam is paused, “resume” when it resumes, “SIGINT” when the user presses ctrl + c, and “SIGTSTP” when the user presses ctrl + z.

 Syntax: